Skip to content

 Rather than give his son John up to be killed by King Charles I, John’s father James Johnston sent him and his family to America.
 John landed in the colonies in 1722 with his wife Elizabeth Van Dorn and three children, John Jr, William, and a daughter.
 The family was seeking religious freedom as they had married outside the church and did not want to be found in the New World, so they adopted an alias in the name of Annan.
 It later morphed into “Annin” and never changed after.
 The area over time became known as “Annin’s Corner.

 John (Johnston) Annan initially purchased 270 acres of land from William Penn where the family settled.
 It is rumored that John Johnston knew fellow Scotsman James Alexander, who’s son later was referred to as Lord Stirling.
-Lord Stirling’s father Alexander had been purchasing large chunks of property in the Basking Ridge area.
-The homestead started with 270 acres but grew to over 2,700 acres covering from present day Lyons Road encompassing the entire community of Liberty Corner all the way north past where the William Annin middle school stands today.
+Lord Stirling’s father Alexander had purchased large chunks of property in the Basking Ridge area.
+The homestead started with 270 acres but grew to over 2,700 acres covering present-day Lyons Road encompassing the entire community of Liberty Corner all the way north past where the William Annin Middle School stands today.

 1717 – The Meeting House That Became a Church

-In Baskingridge, some Scotch Presbyterian families, who had settled there were worshipping in a log meeting house which they had erected a year or two previously.”
-The church can make a case for having been founded in 1716, but settled on 1717.
-The Basking Ridge congregation was recognized by the first Presbytery in the U.S located in Philadelphia in 1729.
+In Baskingridge, some Scotch Presbyterian families who had settled there were worshipping in a log meeting house which they had erected a year or two previously.”
+The church can make a case for having been founded in 1716 but settled in 1717.
+The Basking Ridge congregation was recognized by the first Presbytery in the U.S. located in Philadelphia in 1729.

 A rendering of the meeting house in Basking Ridge that later became the first Presbyterian Church in the area.